makrai/notes/henriques19-triclust-survey-acm.md

   * underlying disease progression, development, and responses to stimuli, drugs, or therapy (Tchagang+ 2012; Bhar+ 2015; Heylen+ 2016)
-  * Two-dimensional biomedical data also have been augmented into 3D data e.g. specie-metabolite-condition concentration (Hu and Bhatnagar 2010)) or by decomposing the observed values against knowledge-driven annotations (such as gene-sample-term or gene-sample-regulator expression data)
+  * Two-dimensional biomedical data also have been augmented into 3D data eg specie-metabolite-condition concentration (Hu and Bhatnagar 2010)) or by decomposing the observed values against knowledge-driven annotations (such as gene-sample-term or gene-sample-regulator expression data)
 * social domains, understanding consumerism, web usage, work performance, and